 I opened my eyes again and had to blink in surprise.
 Where did those clouds come from?
 I blinked again and by then my brain finally gathered enough momentum to realize how the sun has also wandered away from the horizon.
-It seemed like I fell asleep for a while.
+By the looks of it, I must've fallen asleep for a while.
 I tried to sit up to check the time and then promptly had to brace myself to stop myself from falling back down.

-“Why did I think that was a good idea?”
-I mumbled wryly and I gently rubbed the bump.
+"Why did I think that was a good idea?"
+I mumbled a tad wryly as I gently rubbed the bump.
 Actually, there were at least three of them, but they were so close to each other they might as well have been a single gigantic one.
-Oh well, at least this time I knew where the hurt came from.
-It somehow made it more tolerable.
+Oh well, at least this time I knew where the pain was coming from.
+That somehow made it more tolerable.

 I couldn't say the same about the nausea though.
 It generally just smoldered in the background when I didn't move, only to flare up with a vengeance whenever I tried to get up.
 Probably had something to do with the concussion and the inner-ear canals and all that crap.
 I sighed and decided to lie back down, only to let out another hiss the moment I touched the ground.
 Right, I had a bump on the back too.
 How careless of me.

-I rested one arm under my head and the other over my eyes and for the first time since I arrived to school I felt like my thoughts were clear.
-In fact, my mind felt as sharp as a freshly edged knife, at least compared to how it operated before.
-Strange; I thought.
-I didn’t notice it at the time, but I was on autopilot all morning ever since…
+I rested one arm under my head and the other over my eyes and for the first time since I arrived at school I felt like my thoughts were clear.
+As a matter of fact, my mind felt as sharp as a freshly edged knife, at least compared to how it operated before.
+Strange, I thought.
+I didn't notice it at the time, but I was on autopilot all morning ever since...

 I frowned into my forearm.
 Right, it all started with that headache when I noticed I was late for school.
 Everything after that was covered in a fine mist of dull compliance.
 The more I thought about it, the more bizarre my earlier behavior appeared.
 I even noticed how my body was moving on its own, but I just dismissed it as my legs remembering what I forgot.
 How dumb.